Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Abstract

 \section{Abstract}

-This work is the second installment of a series on the Loop-String-Hadron (LSH) approach to SU(3) lattice Yang-Mills theory.
+This work is the second installment of a series on the loop-string-hadron (LSH) approach to SU(3) lattice Yang-Mills theory.
 Here, we present the infinite-dimensional matrix representation for arbitrary gauge-invariant operators at a trivalent vertex, which results in a standalone framework for computations that supersedes the underlying Schwinger-boson framework.
-To that end, we evaluate in closed form the result of applying any gauge-invariant operators on the LSH basis states introduced in Part I~\cite{Kadam:2024ifg}.
+To that end, we present a partial summary of the commutation relations and use it to evaluate the result of applying any gauge-invariant operator on the LSH basis states introduced in Part I (\href{https://arxiv.org/abs/2407.19181}{arXiv:2407.19181}).
 Classical calculations in the LSH basis run significantly faster than equivalent calculations performed using Schwinger bosons.
 A companion code script is provided, which implements the derived formulas and aims to facilitate rapid progress towards Hamiltonian-based calculations of quantum chromodynamics.